TosbackCgusBridge-Bot/CGUs-versions/Booking/Privacy Policy.md

 What is a cookie?

-A cookie is a small amount of data that a website places on your computer.
+A cookie is a small amount of data that is placed in the browser of your computer or on your mobile device.
+This Privacy and Cookies Policy applies to cookies and similar technologies (hereafter together referred to as “cookies”).

-Why do websites use cookies?
+Why are cookies used?

 Web pages have no memory.
 If you are surfing from page to page within a website, you will not be recognized as the same user across pages.
 Cookies enable your browser to be recognized by the website.
 So cookies are mainly used to remember the choices you have made – choices such as the language you prefer and the currency you use.
 They will also make sure you are recognized when you return to a website.